Schedule a Consultation

 Chapter 7 chapter 13 bankruptcy

 Chapter 13 bankruptcy is for those who have sufficient disposable income to commit to a three to five-year repayment plan.
-Like chapter 7, chapter 13 bankruptcy forgives unsecured debts like medical and credit card bills up to around $420,000 and secured car and home loans that total just over $1 million.
+Like Chapter 7, Chapter 13 bankruptcy forgives unsecured debts like medical and credit card bills up to around $420,000 and secured car and home loans that total just over $1 million.
 But unlike chapter 7, chapter 13 allows filers to keep secured property by making much lower monthly payments approved by the court.
 Chapter 13 reduces the principal loan amount, removes unsecured liens on property, and only stays on your credit score for up to seven years.
-A knowledgeable bankruptcy lawyer is essential to avoid major setbacks and help filers take full advantage of chapter 13 bankruptcy.
+A knowledgeable bankruptcy lawyer is essential to avoid major setbacks and help filers take full advantage of Chapter 13 bankruptcy.
+O'Flaherty Law is not currently handling Chapter 13 Bankruptcy.

 What is Chapter 11 Bankruptcy